sburtenshaw/open-ai-playground/README.md

 - Saved presets
 - Real time collaboration

-I will be making use of a simple backend with tRPC early on to communicate with the OpenAI API.
+I will be making use of a simple backend with tRPC early on to communicate with OpenAI's API.
 I'm doing this to avoid exposing my OpenAI API key in the client.

+I was torn between commenting out / removing the `nextAuth` and `prisma` configurations given they are not currently being used.
+I decided to keep them configured to make things easier when I want to use them and to save time now.
+I believe the additional unnecessary footprint is not a big issue given they will likely be used in the future anyway.

 Next I will be working on what I call the "Base concept".
 Basically a simplified version of OpenAI's Playground feature, without any advanced features or custom ideas implemented.
 This will be the basis to add more custom functionality to.